 The precision flash window

 N.B.
-The BRI956 model has a separate bikini window (pictured above) and underarm attachment.
-In the BRI953/4 Philips combined these into the precision window with both a bikini and underarm icon.
+The BRI956 and one of the 9000 series models has a separate bikini window (pictured above) and underarm attachment.
+The other Philips models combine these into the precision window with both a bikini and underarm icon.
 All are equally effective.

 The face flash window